 Uses and Applications

-- Autonomy/Independence: The ability to define one’s own work and work independently.
+- Autonomy/Independence: The ability to define one’s work independently

 This newest edition has updated information and research, including a more detailed description and elaboration of all eight anchors.
-Participants will also discover more about the rapidly-changing world of business by uncovering key information on:
+Participants also discover more about the rapidly-changing world of business by uncovering critical information influencing career trajectories.
+Subjects include:

 - Heightened competition